-A series of monthly supergroup meetings brings together researchers interested in a specific research area to discuss relevant ongoing work at the institute and breaking developments in the field.
-Currently, the following groups meet on a regular basis:
+A series of supergroup meetings brings together Stowers and other local researchers interested in a specific research area to discuss relevant ongoing work at the institute and breaking developments in the field.
+Currently, the groups that meet include areas of interest in:

 Scientists spend a lot of time and effort to hone their formal presentation skills but communicating effectively with colleagues in social settings takes practice, too.
 At Stowers postdoctoral researchers are encouraged to interact with guest lecturers during informal faculty lounge-gatherings and to join invited guest speakers and their faculty hosts for dinner to gain exposure and practice networking skills, both of which are indispensable for a future career.